naumanb/HSI_3D_CNNs/README.md

 python main.py
 ```

+3. Modify the CNN architectures in the 'CNN_models.py' file under the 'models' folder based on your data's characteristics and output requirements

-The script will preprocess the hyperspectral image data, split it using leave-one-out cross-validation, and train each architecture on the dataset.
+The script will normalize the hyperspectral image data, split it using leave-one-out cross-validation, and train each architecture on the dataset.
 The models' performance metrics will be displayed in the terminal, and the classification reports will be saved in the `results` folder.

 ## Results